Sepia Restaurant, Sydney

 Serving with the warm dishes, the bread roll came right after the soup.
 This was the only bread served at Sepia, a milk bread roll?
 It was, but trust me, the best so far.
 Freshly baked and warm served, the bread roll was pillow soft and has a mild milk flavor.
 The butter was in a cute sphere shape, smooth and great with the warm bread roll.

-Next dish was an Australian style omelette, similar to the one i had at Luke Megan’s restaurant in Singapore.
+Next was Australian style omelette.
 The jelly-like tamago was quite delicious, stuffed with creamy egg and rice with a cheesy texture.
 It works really well with the umaminess and sweetness from the fresh king crab.
 While the blood plum puree balanced vey well.

 For the next course, my partner had the smoked bone marrow and i had the marron.
 The smoked bone marrow was deep in flavor, it was rich in oils and melted in mouth.
 The citrus soy enhanced the flavor and at the time, has a hint of refreshens.
 For my marron, it was not that large as the one i had at Vue de Monde in Melbourne few days ago, but it was too pretty nicely processed.
 Its sweetness and sea flavor balanced very well with the seawerd and its sorrel on the op.